belajarpowershell/kubernetes-lab/kubernetes-lab-setup/Document/102-alpine1-setup-router.md

 ## Configure as a Router

-In this setup, alpine1 will function as an internet router for the servers in the  `Private network`  subnet`192.168.100.0/24`.
+In this setup, `alpine1` will function as an internet router for the servers in the  `Private 192.168.100.0/24` network.

-This function is to allow the devices in the Private network to access the internet via apline1.
+This function is to allow the devices in the `Private 192.168.100.0/24` network to access the internet via `alpine1`.

 The configuration is simple.

-ssh to alpine1 and configure as below.
+ssh to `alpine1` and configure as below.
 ```
 # paste the following in the alpine1 ssh terminal
+# if you are on the Hype-V console you cannot paste the text
 echo "net.ipv4.ip_forward=1" |  tee -a /etc/sysctl.conf

 # reload the config using